O.Y.G Redrum 781

 RedruM 781 (born Jermaine Carter) (July 22, 1972 - October 30, 2021) was an American rapper from Inglewood, California.
 RedruM 781, Tweedy Bird Loc and producer Ronnie Phillips organized the hip hop project Bloods & Crips, a collaboration between Bloods and Crips members.
 He was a Piru gang member himself. redruM 781 is also known for his key role on "Bangin' on Wax", he and his fellow female MC Bloody Mary were the two key players for getting this particular Bangin' on Wax project off the ground.
 He was the cousin of the rapper Kurupt, with whom they had a long-time beef.

 History

 Carter was born in Bronx, New York.
 He resided with his mother and young brother there until the age of 5, when he relocated to Inglewood, California with his family.
 Unfamiliar with their new surroundings and because of the infestation of drug dealers and addicts, pimps and prostitutes, hustlers, and gang-bangers, his mother feared when he and his young sibling would try to venture outside.
 Eventually his younger brother was initiated into the Avenue Piru Blood Gang (APG's, in Inglewood, CA); being fearful for his little brother's safety RedRum soon found himself being initiated into the same gang to protect his younger brother.
 He began to write and rhyme, to express his life experiences through his music.
 He actively started rapping when he attended Morningside High School, winning several talent shows and contests.

 Career

-Bloods and Crips

-In 1993, "Bangin' on Wax" was a gangster music developed project by both the Bloods and the Crips.
-At first it seemed impossible that the two rival gangs would collaborate on a music project but the impossible happened.
-The music project was organized by Ronnie "Ron" Phillips and rappers redruM 781, Tweedy Bird Loc.
-Actual gang members from both sides auditioned on a tryout and the best ones were chosen for the project.
-The album was released in 1993 on Warlock Records and was a success selling over at many copies.
-There is also another album from the Bloods and the Crips on the Bangin' project titled "Bangin' on Wax 2...
-The Saga Continues", which was released in 1994.
-After this CD, however, the rappers who appeared on the albums began recording separate albums for Warlock Records, under the group names Nationwide Rip Ridaz (Crips) and Damu Ridas I and II (Bloods).
-Unfortunately for some of the members of Bangin On Wax were incarcerated or have been killed in gang actions.